Fyve-Labs/fyve-cli/README.md

 # Fyve CLI

-A command-line tool for building and deploying NextJS applications to remote Docker hosts.
+A command-line tool for the Fyve App Platform that helps deploy Docker-based applications to Kubernetes with auto-scaling capabilities.

 ## Features

+- Deploy Docker-based applications to Kubernetes (primary deployment target)
+- Auto-scale applications to and from zero for efficient resource utilization
+- Make applications instantly accessible with custom domains using the `fyve publish` command
+- Secure authentication with the Fyve App Platform
-- Build NextJS applications using Docker
+- Build NextJS and other Docker-based applications
-- Push Docker images to AWS ECR
-- Deploy to remote Docker hosts
+- Legacy support for Docker host deployment (not intended for future use)
 - Handle secrets using AWS Systems Manager Parameter Store
 - Automatically use default Dockerfile if one doesn't exist in the project
 - Automatically create ECR repositories if they don't exist